Cameroon: United Republic of Cameroon and Republic of Cameroon

 In June 2006, talks concerning a territorial dispute over the Bakassi peninsula were resolved.
-The talks involved President Paul Biya of Cameroon, then President Olusegun Obasanjo of Nigeria and then UN Secretary General Kofi Annan, and resulted in Cameroonian control of the oil-rich peninsula.
-The northern portion of the territory was formally handed over to the Cameroonian government in August 2006, and the remainder of the peninsula was left to Cameroon 2 years later, in 2008.
+The talks involved President Paul Biya of Cameroon, then President Olusegun Obasanjo of Nigeria, and then UN Secretary-General Kofi Annan, and resulted in Cameroonian control of the oil-rich peninsula.
+The northern portion of the territory was formally handed over to the Cameroonian government in August 2006, and the remainder of the peninsula was left to Cameroon two years later, in 2008.
 The boundary change triggered a local separatist insurgency, as many Bakassians refused to accept Cameroonian rule.
 While most militants laid down their arms in November 2009, some carried on fighting for years.

 In February 2008, Cameroon experienced its worst violence in 15 years when a transport union strike in Douala escalated into violent protests in 31 municipal areas.

 In May 2014, in the wake of the Chibok schoolgirls kidnapping, presidents Paul Biya of Cameroon and Idriss Déby of Chad announced they were waging war on Boko Haram, and deployed troops to the Nigerian border.
 Boko Haram launched several attacks into Cameroon, killing 84 civilians in a December 2014 raid, but suffering a heavy defeat in a raid in January 2015.
 Cameroon declared victory over Boko Haram on Cameroonian territory in September 2018.

 Since November 2016, protesters from the predominantly English-speaking Northwest and Southwest regions of the country have been campaigning for continued use of the English language in schools and courts.
-People were killed and hundreds jailed as a result of these protests.
+People were killed and hundreds were jailed as a result of these protests.
 In 2017, Biya's government blocked the regions' access to the Internet for three months.
 In September, separatists started a guerilla war for the independence of the Anglophone region as the Federal Republic of Ambazonia.
 The government responded with a military offensive, and the insurgency spread across the Northwest and Southwest regions.
 As of 2019, fighting between separatist guerillas and government forces continues.
 During 2020, numerous terrorist attacks—many of them carried out without claims of credit—and government reprisals have led to bloodshed throughout the country.
 Since 2016, more than 450,000 people have fled their homes.
 The conflict indirectly led to an upsurge in Boko Haram attacks, as the Cameroonian military largely withdrew from the north to focus on fighting the Ambazonian separatists.

 More than 30,000 people in northern Cameroon fled to Chad after ethnic clashes over access to water between Musgum fishermen and ethnic Arab Choa herders in December 2021.
+In the aftermath of the 2025 Cameroonian presidential election, a series of protests broke out after allegations of electoral fraud were made by the opposition.